JJ/granada-off/text/water.md

 surrounded by bar tables in the Plaza de la Romanilla, is a life-size water carrier.
 Take a look at him and then enjoy water from a fountain in the same square or around the corner, in the plaza Bib-Rambla.
-Water as pure and cristaline as that peddled by the water bearers.
+Water as pure and clear as that peddled by the water bearers.

 The quality of the water is something that might, in fact, be in the origin of the